 18 Kahui Maunga

-What is the geological and ecological story of Taranaki Maunga?
+What is the geological and cultural story of Taranaki Maunga?

 Location